mmcgrana/zookeeper-and-go/README.md

 ### Todo

 return value of Connect
-failure simulation: no zookeper running
-  -> error on connect
 failure simulation: kill minority of servers
   -> everything works, some weird logging? failure simulation: kill majority of servers